The Weather at Lake Eucumbene

 By late spring, temperatures peak in the mid-20's and conditions tend to moderate.
 Even the wind looses some of its chill and when the sun shines it can feel quite warm due to the reflection off the water.

 Nights remain cool to cold throughout the season.
-Nights average around the 6°c over the season, but it still regularly dips below zero and frosts are common.
+Nights average around the 6°c mark over the season, but it still regularly dips below zero and frosts are common.

 By mid November, some nights can be quite warm and humid, and minimums start to stay above 10°c more regularly.